 What is cholera?

-Cholera is an acute, infectious disease caused by the consumption of water or food contaminated with the bacterium Vibrio cholerae.
+Cholera is an infectious disease caused by bacteria.
+You can get cholera if you eat food or drink water that is contaminated with the

 What causes cholera?